lwig-wg/terminology/draft-bormann-lwig-7228bis.md

   have RAM and Flash storage on separate chips (not always separate packages), and offer support for general-purpose operating systems such as Linux, e.g. an MMU.
-Many of the pins on the CPU chip are dedidated to interfacing with RAM and other memory.
+Many of the pins on the CPU chip are dedicated to interfacing with RAM and other memory.
 Some general-purpose-class devices integrate some application hardware such as video controllers, these are often called "Systems on a Chip" (SOC).
 While these chips also include sleep modes, they are